How to access free mobile medical, dental care in Oregon, Washington - NewsBreak

 They hope to reach people who might be confused about or afraid of coming into the health care system.

-“That brings our team joy to be able to get out there and get to people” Cindy Breilh, executive director of U.S. programs at Medical Teams International, said.
+“That brings our team joy to be able to get out there and get to people,” said Cindy Breilh, executive director of U.S. programs at Medical Teams International.

 About 25% of the population in Oregon is on Medicaid, while 6% is uninsured, Breilh said.